-- Other Investment Options: (1) Transferring capital will increase from 1 million € to 1.5 million €, (2) Investment amounts in Venture Capital, research and businesses with creation of 5 jobs will also increase from 350,000 € to 500,000€, and (3) Investment for preservation and restoration of heritage and culture will remain unchanged at 250,000€.
+- Other Investment Options: (1) Transferring capital increased from 1 million € to 1.5 million €, (2) Investment amounts in Venture Capital, research and businesses with creation of 5 jobs increased from 350,000 € to 500,000€, and (3) Investment for preservation and restoration of heritage and culture remains unchanged at 250,000€.

-Until then, the general requirements across all options for qualifying investments require:
+The general requirements across all options for qualifying investments remain unchanged:

 A) Real Estate Investment